buzzkillb/D-explorer/README.md

 An open source block explorer written in node.js.
 #### A quick how to install for Denarius - https://blockforums.org/topic/257-how-to-basic-block-explorer/
+#### How to install using full Docker - https://blockforums.org/topic/411-how-to-block-explorer-iquidus-docker/
 ![Denarius](/public/images/denarius.gif)

 ### See it in action